Egg Dum Biryani

 - Add saffron to milk and heat for a minute in the microwave.

 - Take a wide sauce pan with a lid and grease the pan with oil.
 Spread ½ the cooked rice in it.
 Transfer the egg mixture to the sauce pan to make the second layer.
 Follow this layer with the remaining rice.
 Sprinkle remaining oil, saffron milk, fried onions and the remaining chopped cilantro.
 Cover the pan with a well fitted lid.
+Seal the pan with aluminum foil to seal the steam from escaping from the pan.

 - Cook it on medium heat for 3-5 minutes until the pan and the rice inside gets warm.
 Reduce the heat to low and cook it for another 10-12 minutes.
 This step can be done in the oven too.
 Refer to the 2nd point in the notes section below.